-David Friedman is a Consulting Counsel in Holland & Knight's Government Section in the firm's Los Angeles office.
-His practice focuses on the areas of land use and development, state and federal resource policy and regulatory counseling.
-His experience includes the analysis and legal support of project water supply assessments, endangered species impacts, and wetlands and waters permitting.
+David Friedman is a land use and environment attorney in Holland & Knight's Government Section in the firm's San Francisco office.
+His practice focuses on the areas of land use and development, state and federal resource policy and regulatory counseling, including zoning, environmental law, the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), climate policy and regulation.

 In addition to his legal work, Mr. Friedman was a contributing editor to the Los Angeles Times and to the Los Angeles Downtown News, where he wrote frequently on California and Los Angeles area economics and environmental policy issues.
 He was executive director of The Metropolitan Water District Blue Ribbon Task Force, which conducted the first outside review of the agency's water and management policies, and has authored studies of the California film industry, national transportation policy, agriculture industry and state business development strategies.

 Mr. Friedman was a Fulbright Fellow in Japan, where he completed a book about Japanese economic development, and a National Science Foundation Fellow.
 In 1999-2002, Mr. Friedman was a Markle Senior Fellow at the New America Foundation, writing about the potential downside of America's "new" economy.